Metal Recovery from Wastewater: High-Value Metals, Processes, and Real-World Economics

 • Common in etch systems, catalyst solutions, and plating processes

-• Regulated at lower discharge limits
+• Regulated at increasingly low discharge limits

-• Often overlooked because concentrations are lower
+• Often overlooked due to lower concentrations

-Platinum Group Metals (PGMs).
-Low concentration, extremely high value
+Precious Metals.
+Low concentration, exceptionally high value

-• Recovery requires stable, low-variability systems
+• Recovery requires stable, low-variability treatment systems

-Why Traditional Treatment Methods Lose the Value of Metals
+Why Traditional Treatment Methods Lose Metal Value

 Chemical precipitation converts dissolved metals into sludge.